Imran-Aknaf/MyDashBoard/README.md

-# MyDashBoard
+# MyDashboard

-This is a personal time-blocking app i'm building from scratch using only fundamental HTML, CSS, and JS.
+This is a personal time-blocking app I'm building from scratch using fundamental HTML, CSS, and JavaScript.

+## Current progress

-Step #1 : create a visual vertical timeline from 00:00 to 24:00.
+- Step #1: Created a vertical day timeline from 00:00 to 24:00.

+## Next steps / TODO

+- Align hour labels precisely to face the boundary between hour blocks (instead of centered)
+- Add ability to create and drag activity blocks inside the timeline
+- Save user activities locally (localStorage or backend)
+- Add time indicators (current time)